tiandiao123/Computer_Vision_With_3D_Mesh/README.md

-## Summer Research Project for Computer vision
+## Summer Research Project for Computer Vision

 ### Update Information:
 * currently working on using more automatical way to save views of 3D mesh object, and I will save all the extrinsic matrices, intrinsic matrices and 3D mesh views in the saved_images folder!!!